-- Provide a regular program of youth activities through Nillumbik Youth that encourage young people to learn new skills, try new things and get to know new people - Provide opportunities for social inclusion and connection through arts, wellbeing, nature and leadership programs at Living & Learning centres, Neighbourhood Houses, other community spaces and with community groups ◊
+- Provide a regular program of youth activities through Nillumbik Youth that encourage young people to learn new skills, try new things and get to know new people - Provide other opportunities for social connection through arts, wellbeing and leadership programs at Living & Learning Centres, Neighbourhood Houses and other community spaces ♥

-More events run by young people in collaboration with the community of young people eg. BMX training, live music, small-scale festivals/carnivals, picnics in the park.
+"More events run by young people in collaboration with the community of young people eg. BMX training, live music, small scale festivals/carnivals, picnics in the park."
+22 year old, Eltham North

-22-year-old,Eltham North